Our team have written 11 books about the Learning Pit, dialogue, feedback, growth mindset, questioning, & early childhood.

 There are 11 books in the Challenging Learning series, listed below.
 All books are available in English (covers and spellings sometimes vary according to territory).
 Most are available in Danish and Swedish; and some are available in Dutch and Norwegian.

-Please note, we do not sell books directly so have given links to our publishers as well as to recommended bookstores.
+The only currently sell The Learning Pit book directly, but we provide links to our publishers as well as to recommended bookstores.
 If however, you are looking to buy in bulk (20+ copies) then do connect with us as we may be able to help you secure significant discounts.

 Which Book Should I Start With?